trueos/pcbsd/src-qt5/docs/support.rst

 Become an Advocate
 ==================

-So you love PC-BSD®?
+So you love TrueOS®?
 Why not tell your family, friends, fellow students and colleagues about it?
 You will not be the only one that likes a virus-free, feature-rich, no-cost operating system.
 Here are some suggestions to get you started:

 * Burn a couple of DVDs and pass them out.
-If your school or user group has an upcoming event where you can promote PC-BSD®, you can request additional DVDs from sales@pcbsd.com.
+If your school or user group has an upcoming event where you can promote TrueOS®, you can request additional DVDs from sales@pcbsd.com.

-* Consider giving a presentation about PC-BSD® at a local community event or conference.
+* Consider giving a presentation about TrueOS® at a local community event or conference.
 Let us know about it and we will help you spread the word.

-* Write a personal blog detailing your journey from your first PC-BSD® install experience to your most recent accomplishment.
-The blog could also be used to teach or explain how to perform tasks on PC-BSD®.
+* Write a personal blog detailing your journey from your first TrueOS® install experience to your most recent accomplishment.
+The blog could also be used to teach or explain how to perform tasks on TrueOS®.
 A regional language blog may help build the community in your area and to find others with similar interests.